isomerpages/moe-nushigh/_students-and-parents/Group Accident Insurance.md

 <p><strong>Group Accident Insurance Policy</strong>
 </p>
 <p>The School has taken up a Group Personal Accident policy for your child/ward
-with Marsh Singapore – Income Insurance Ltd (effective from 01 February 2026 to 31 January 2027).</p>
+with Income Insurance Ltd.</p>
+<p>&nbsp;</p>
-<p><strong>Parents/guardians should take note that medical treatment at private hospitals will typically cost higher, and parents/guardians may need to pay more out-of-pocket expenses if treatment costs exceed the policy’s coverage limits.</strong>
+<p><strong>Parents/guardians should note that medical treatment at private hospitals typically costs higher, and parents/guardians may need to pay more out-of-pocket expenses if treatment costs exceed the policy’s coverage limits.</strong>
 </p>
-<p><strong>Note that ineligible expenses in excess of the limits will be borne by the student/parents/ guardians.</strong>
+<p><strong>Ineligible expenses or expenses in excess of the limits will be borne by the student/parents/ guardians.</strong>
 </p>
+<p>&nbsp;</p>
-<p>Please enquire at the Admin Office for submission of a claim.</p>
+<p>Please refer to the details below for submitting a claim or contact the
+Admin Office for further enquiries.</p>
+<p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/claim_1.png">